fotahub/ArduinoFotaHubClient/extras/docs/getting-started/simple.md

 #define DEMO_PRODUCT_FIRMWARE_VERSION "1.1"
 ```

-1. Optional: Make another change in your firmware, e.g., increase the blink frequency of the built-in LED on your board by going back to the `Configuration.h` file and decresing the `BLINK_PERIOD` constant:
+2. Optional: Make another change in your firmware, e.g., increase the blink frequency of the built-in LED on your board by going back to the `Configuration.h` file and decresing the `BLINK_PERIOD` constant:

 ```c
 #define BLINK_PERIOD 250
 ```

 3. Compile the sketch and export the resulting binary to your sketch folder (`Sketch > Export`).
-Open the sketch folder (`Sketch > Show Sketch Folder`) and locate the binary file named `Simple.ino.<board name>.bin`.
+Open the sketch folder (`Sketch > Show Sketch Folder`) and locate the binary file named `Simple.ino.<board-name>.bin`.

-4. Upload the binary to your FotaHub product as explained [here](../fotahub/upload-firmware.md).
+4. Upload the binary as firmware version `1.1` to your FotaHub product as explained [here](../fotahub/upload-firmware.md).

 ### Make your first firmare over-the-air update

 1. Go back to (or reopen) the serial monitor showing the execution status of your board running the initial firmware version.
-Enter the new firmware version followed by a ':' and the SHA256 checksum of the same in the text field above the area where the output from your board is displayed:
+Enter the new firmware version followed by a ':' and the checksum of the same in the text field above the area where the output from your board is displayed:

 ![](simple-2.png "Trigger of FOTA update")